alabou/bcp-006-01/docs/NMOS With JPEG XS.md

 An example Sender resource is provided in the [Examples](../examples/).

+A Sender MUST produces an H.264 bitstream that is compliant with the profile and level declared in the stream's associated SDP transport file.

 ## H.264 IS-04 Receivers

 Nodes capable of receiving H.264 video streams MUST have a Receiver resource in the IS-04 Node API, which lists `video/h264` in the `media_types` array within the `caps` object.